Equivariant quantization of Poisson homogeneous spaces and Kostant's problem: Introduction

 For some values of $\lambda$, the subspace $F[0]^{K_\lambda+\widetilde{K}_\lambda}$ is a subalgebra of $F[0]$, and can be considered as (a flat deformation of) the algebra of regular functions on some Poisson homogeneous space $G/G_1$.
 In those cases, the algebra $\bigl(F[0]^{K_\lambda+\widetilde{K}_\lambda},\star_\lambda\bigr)$ is an equivariant quantization of the Poisson algebra of regular functions on $G/G_1$.

 This paper is organized as follows.
 In Section~\ref{Sect-U} we recall the definition of the version of quantized universal enveloping algebra used in this paper, and some related constructions that will be useful in the sequel.
-Section \ref{Sect-main} is the core of the paper.
-We provide there a construction of a star-product on $F[0]^{K_\lambda+\widetilde{K}_\lambda}$ in terms of the Shapovalov form on $L(\lambda)$.
-Finally, in Section \ref{Sect-limit} we study limiting properties of fusion elements and the corresponding star-products.
+In Section~\ref{Sect-main} we construct an isomorphism $\Hom_U\bigl(L(\lambda),L(\lambda)\otimes F\bigr)\simeq F[0]^{K_\lambda+\widetilde{K}_\lambda}$ and, as a corollary, provide a construction of a star-product on $F[0]^{K_\lambda+\widetilde{K}_\lambda}$ in terms of the Shapovalov form on $L(\lambda)$.
+In Section~\ref{Sect-limit} we study limiting properties of fusion elements and the corresponding star-products.
+Namely, in Subsection~\ref{Subsect-regularity-general} we introduce the notion of a $J$-regular weight.
+We prove that in a neighborhood of a $J$-regular weight the fusion element behaves nicely, and give a solution to the Kostant's problem for such weights (see Proposition \ref{prop-Kostant}).
+In Subsections \ref{Subsect-limit-one-root} and \ref{Subsect-limit-new} we provide non-trivial examples of $J$-regular weights.
+Finally, in Subsection \ref{Subsect-symm} we apply limiting properties of fusion elements to quantize explicitly certain Poisson homogeneous spaces (see Theorem \ref{thm-lim}).